 The other highly disingenuous ayah of this surah is ayah 53, in which the Quran intercedes for Muhammad to banish guests from his house.
 The Quran lays down narrow parameters in which guests are allowed to enter Muhammad’s houses, and then says that it has to lay such out because Muhammad himself is too shy to tell people that they annoy him.
 Again, Muhammad is being presented to the public as the victim; his guests are the rude ones, imposing themselves upon a man who is too shy to confront them.
 In this ayah God has to do the hard work of laying out very tight regulations upon Muhammad’s guests and is given the unpleasant role of “telling it like it is.”
 Thus we get the impression of a good-cop bad-cop role relationship between Muhammad and God, with God playing bad-cop.
 This ayah is frustrating to me because it gives no long-standing benefit to the community of Islam.
 Are such limits to be leveled upon all hospitality?
 That doesn’t seem the case, nor is such reflected in the highly hospitable Islamic culture (where in my experience you can practically never leave).
 Why is Muhammad interceded for on such a temporal matter?
 And why is Muhammad’s “shyness” sanctioned, rather than the Quran demanding Islamic honesty of him?
 Why not lay out more universal principles about offering and receiving hospitality?
 There are lots of polite ways to wrap up hospitality, but the Quran leaves no model by interceding for Muhammad in this way.
 Rather than a timeless set of principles, we are given rules that do not apply beyond Muhammad’s death.
-Rather instead this all feels like Muhammad’s passive-aggression towards the public he had invited into his home.
+The Quran instead aligns itself with Muhammad’s passive-aggression towards the public he had invited into his home.